X-Plane/xptools/src/WEDDocs/index.markdown

 1. You must "build" your scenery pack (which exports all of your work to the X-Plane file formats) before you will see anything in X-Plane.
 Doing a normal "save" in WED won't create real X-Plane scenery.
 To export a scenery pack, open the File menu and click **Export Scenery Pack**, or press Ctrl+B on the keyboard (Command+B on a Mac).
 In addition, you can export directly to the Airport Scenery Gateway.
 We discuss this more in the section [Exporting the Scenery][16].

-2. Building scenery does a "compile" to your scenery pack with WED's latest work---this can overwrite and destroy existing scenery if you already have a package in your Custom Scenery folder with the same name (e.g., if you have previously exported this scenery package).
+2. Exporting scenery does a "compile" of your scenery pack with WED's latest work---this can overwrite and destroy existing scenery if you already have a package in your Custom Scenery folder with the same name (e.g., if you have previously exported this scenery package).

 3. Because WED _only_ opens earth.wed.xml files, if you have created scenery packs in other programs like Overlay Editor, or if you want to open scenery packs for which you don't have the earth.wed.xml file, that scenery must be _imported_ before you can edit them.
 See the section [Synchronizing with Other Editors][17] for details on how to do this.

 4. You must set an export target.
 Basically the export target sets the oldest version of X-Plane that can use the output scenery pack (though you also have the option of setting the Global Airport Database as your target.)
-When the export target is set older, the relevant new features in WED are then _not_ allowed.
-For example, if you set an export target of X-Plane 10.50, then you will not see any ground support vehicles in any version of X-Plane, as these features were not writable to scenery files compatible with that X-Plane version.
+When the export target is set older, the relevant new features in WED are then _not_ exported.
+For example, if you set an export target of X-Plane 10.50, then you will not see any ground support vehicles in any version of X-Plane, as these features were not compatible with that X-Plane version.

 	The **Validate** command, which you can access either through the file 	menu, or by pressing Shift-Ctrl-V on the keyboard (Shift-Command-V on a 	Mac) checks the WED file based on the current export target.